Plastic pollution: Effects on freshwater ecosystems

 Research into freshwater plastic pollution has been largely ignored over marine ecosystems, comprising only 13% of published papers on the topic.

 Plastics make their way into bodies of freshwater, underground aquifers, and moving freshwaters through runoff and erosion of mismanaged plastic waste (MMPW).
 In some areas, the direct waste disposal into rivers is a remaining factor of historical practices, and has only been somewhat limited by modern legislation.
 Rivers are the primary transport of plastics into marine ecosystems, sourcing potentially 80% of the plastic pollution in the oceans.
 Research on the top ten river catchments ranked by annual amount of MMPW showed that some rivers contribute as high as 88–95% of ocean-bound plastics, the highest being the Yangtze River into the East China Sea.

-Asian rivers contribute nearly 67% of plastic waste found in the ocean annually, largely influenced by the high density coastal populations all throughout the continent as well as relatively intense bouts of seasonal rainfall.
+Asian rivers contribute 86% of plastic waste found in the ocean annually, largely influenced by the high density coastal populations all throughout the continent as well as relatively intense bouts of seasonal rainfall.

+Just 5% to 10% come from rivers across Europe and North America.
+However, Our World in Data estimates that possibly up to 5% of ocean plastics stem from rich countries exporting their waste, which could make the rich country total share up to 10%.
+Japan, Hongkong and other OECD countries are included in that number.
+For example, the U.S. exported 5% of its plastic waste in 2010.

+Around 5 million tonnes (or 2%) of plastic waste was traded globally in 2020.
+That fell by two-thirds from 2010 to 2020.
+Moreover, most of that 2% ends up into richer countries, therefore, not likely into oceans.
+China's share of imports fell to 1% in 2018, due to its bans in 2017.
+Most plastic is traded within regions, not between regions.
+Europe both exported and imported more plastic than other regions.